luisergio98/gene-extractor/README.md

 <br>

-If the .gbff is valid and have valid genes to extract, the genes sequences will be written in a json file named <code>genes.json</code> in a array.
+If the .gbff is valid and have valid genes to extract, the genes sequences will be written in a json file named <code>genes-{SOME-RANDOM-UUID}.json</code> in an array.
+Now the other sequences will be written in another json file named <code>not-genes-{SOME-RANDOM-UUID}.json</code> in an array for AI purposes.

 <br>